jmcarp/ebike-library-cville/content/_index.md

 - Contact us to let us know which e-bike(s) you'd like to try.
 - We'll get in touch to schedule a time to borrow an e-bike.
 - Visit the library in Fifeville to pick up an e-bike.
-If you haven't ridden an e-bike before, expect this to take 15-30 minutes, or longer if you want to try more than one e-bike.
+Expect this to take 15-30 minutes, or longer if you want to try more than one e-bike.
 - Enjoy e-biking for up to a week, then bring the e-bike back to the library.
 - You can borrow an e-bike more than once, or borrow multiple e-bikes.

-To be eligible, you must be 18 or older, and have a secure place to store an e-bike at home, and at work or school if you plan to commute.
+To be eligible, you must be 18 or older and have a secure place to store an e-bike at home, and at work or school if you plan to commute.
 You should also be comfortable riding a standard bicycle before trying an e-bike.

-The E-bike Library is run by me, Josh Carp, using my own e-bikes and some e-bikes donated by friends and neighbors.
+The E-bike Library is run by me, Josh Carp, using my own e-bikes and e-bikes donated by friends and neighbors.
 The e-bikes are stored in my laundry room and shed at my home in
 Fifeville:

 <img src="/ebikes/DSC3796-scaled.jpg" width=600 alt="E-bikes at the library" />